Your baby’s development at 3 months old

 Ways to stimulate your baby’s mind and body

 An easy way to help increase your baby’s muscle strength is to place a moving or musical mobile above their cot, just beyond reach, so they have to grab at it.
-This will also improve
+This will also improve hand–eye coordination, while registering what is in front of them will stimulate their mind.

 1. American Optometric Association.
 Infant vision: Birth to 24 months of age [Online].
 Available at: www.aoa.org/patients-and-public/good-vision-throughout-life/childrens-vision/infant-vision-birth-to-24-months-of-age [Accessed April 2014]